erasels/Aspiration-StS/README.md

 Not a new relic, but you can now grant Wing Boots 3 additional charges as a campfire action.

+"Secret Technique Scroll": Draw 1 additional card at the start of each turn.
+Whenever you shuffle your discard pile, shuffle three random cards into your draw pile.
+They cost 0 until played.

 ##Crossover relics:
 Relics that are only enabled if you have the corresponding mods:
 Beaked:EmptySkull: Whenever you play a card and have no cards in your hand, shuffle an Inspiration into your draw pile.